erikbcode/ML-stock-prediction/README.md

 pip install -r requirements.txt

 Run the application:
-Jupyter notebook should be used to run the notebooks within the notebooks directory.
+Jupyter notebook should be used to run the notebooks within the notebooks directory to test and tweak various models.

 ### Usage
 1. Load your stock data in the format sample_stock_data.csv.